vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/getter.md

 Item Contributor Getter

-::: note The getter should return an empty array when contributor information is missing.
+::: important The getter should return an empty array when contributor information is missing.

 :::